SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 ### Remote Installation (SSH)

-If you want to let your friend install Arch on your PC, he can easily do it securely if both if your'e under the same local network,
+If you want to let your friend install Arch on your PC, he can easily do it securely if both if your're under the same local network,

 Start SSH